Are you planning for your child’s wedding or deciding on your new house?

 Risk averse investors

-Debt mutual fund schemes as an investment strategy helps you to park your money.
-Debt funds carry a lower earning potential but are rated high on safety when compared to equity funds.
+Debt mutual fund schemes as an investment helps you to park your money safely.
+Debt mutual funds carry a lower earning potential but are rated high on safety when compared to equity funds.

 The tax efficiency of debt mutual funds makes the investment scale tilt in its favour, since the tax levied on capital gains by debt funds on capital gains is lower than that of FDs.